Distinctive colours have become synonymous with the brands they represent.

 The case of Cadbury purple

 Cadbury has famously battled over its right to monopolise the colour purple for chocolate products.
-Cadbury has used a particular shade of purple to package a range of products for over 100 years and believes the colour alone distinguishes its milk chocolate.
+Cadbury has used a particular shade of purple to package a range of products for more than 100 years and believes the colour alone distinguishes its milk chocolate.

 Cadbury has successfully trade marked Pantone 2685C in Australia and while the colour mark does not give Cadbury general ownership over all uses of that particular shade of purple, it does allow them to prevent competitors from using that shade, or a confusingly similar shade, for the packaging of their chocolate products.